ATPs/human_novo_protein_2022/README.md

 Other files and methods could be provided upon request.

 ## [Python_scripts](Python_scripts)
 Python scripts used to process the data.
 Visit the folder for details.
+We used [Anaconda Python version 3.8](https://www.anaconda.com/products/distribution) under the Linux System.
+The scripts should work with Python versions >= 3.4 with required packages installed (Biopython, pandas, and etc.) and work with Linux, Windows or MacOS since Python and the required pacakges can be installed in these operating systems.

 ## [blast](blast)
 Sample scripts of how the homologous search was performed.